EARLY SPEECH & LANGUAGE

 For information about payment options visit our About Our Services page.

 Speech-language and stuttering evaluation and therapy appointments are available for virtual visits only at this time.
-Please book online.
+Please book online or call us.

 WHAT TO EXPECT